StefanescuEduard/stefanescueduard.github.io/source/_posts/notes-on-day-2-the-one-with-dotnet-codecamp-romania-2021.md

 - codecamp
 ---

-There was a small talk when Raffaele tell us what he did in this corona time.
+There was a small talk when Raffaele told us what he did in this corona time.
 So he started working with ML and also Code Generation driven by ML.

 There was also a talk about how ML was involved in the industry.
 For example, every machine now starts having more user-friendly interfaces and through this more things can be automated to provide a much greater experience to end customers.
 And also to the factories that can apply ML to simulate a result before creating and applying those concepts.